Excelsia University College: Move to Drummoyne and expansion

 The college was incorporated as Wesley College in 2005 and opened a second campus on Pitt Street, Sydney in 2006 for teaching in Korean.
 It withdrew from the SCD and in 2007 was given accreditation for a number of degrees in its own right.

-On 4 October 2013, the Board of Trustees for Indiana Wesleyan University voted to acquire Wesley Institute, to create the IWU's first international campus.
+On 4 October 2013, the board of trustees for Indiana Wesleyan University voted to acquire Wesley Institute, to create the IWU's first international campus.

 Present name and location

 In early 2015, Wesley Institute changed its name to Excelsia College.

 In 2016, the college relocated to Macquarie Park, New South Wales.

 In late 2024, TEQSA registered Excelsia College as a university college.

-On August 2025, Excelsia University College moved into a new campus on Pennant Hills.
+In August 2025, Excelsia University College moved into a new campus on Pennant Hills.